-(a) Subject to Rule 4.6(b), judges should not view a Team that they have viewed in a previous Match.

-(b) In extraordinary circumstances, the Administrator may permit judges to view one or more Teams that they have previously judged, if such viewing serves the best interests of the Competition.
+Judges should not view a Team that they have viewed in a previous Match.
+In extraordinary circumstances, the Administrator may permit judges to view one or more Teams that they have previously judged, if such viewing serves the best interests of the Competition.
 If a judge must view a Team twice, the Administrator should ensure that they view the Team's opposite side.